 OSHA and electrical safety go hand-in-hand—because compliance isn’t just a regulation, it’s a lifeline for workers facing live wires and hidden hazards daily.

 Confused about certifications?
-Our no-BS guide to OSHA 10 certification walks you through the process—no corporate fluff.
+Our no-BS guide to OSHA 10 course walks you through the process—no corporate fluff.

 If your team works with electricity, OSHA Electrical Safety Standard 1910 isn’t optional—it’s the rulebook.
 This regulation (part of 29 CFR 1910 Subpart S) demands employers prioritize electrical safety through proper training, equipment checks, and hazard controls.